brianhouse/art_and_code/units/3_nonlinearity/description.md

 Variables, conditionals, and functions.
 Together, we can use them to create nonlinearity in our programs.

-Before we continue to write code, consider this abstract diagram of a house, where connections (ie, doors) between rooms are represented by lines:
+But before we continue to write code, consider this abstract diagram of a house, where connections (ie, doors) between rooms are represented by lines:

 <p align="center">
   <img src="code/9_house.png" width=400 />